 1) Oily Skin

 If you have oily skin, you may notice and be bothered by enlarged pores.
-Try using a pore strip or an exfoliating toner to help minimize the appearance of your pores.
-Avoid using cleansing brushes or other mechanical exfoliators on your skin as they can be too abrasive.
+A pore strip or an exfoliating toner may help minimize their appearance while cleansing brushes and mechanical exfoliators may be too abrasive for use on your skin.

 2) Dry Skin

-Dry skin may be flaky, itchy, scaly, and appear wrinkled at the slightest touch.
-The best way to treat dry skin is to keep it moisturized.
-Look for products that are labeled “moisturizing” and “hydrating” and that contain ingredients like glycerin, shea butter, and vitamin E.
+Dry skin can be frustratingly flaky, itchy, scaly, and can even appear wrinkled at the mere touch.
+To treat it effectively, the best approach is keeping the area hydrated by using products labeled as “moisturizing” or “hydrating,” such as those that contain ingredients like glycerin, shea butter and vitamin E.

-Avoid using very hot water when you’re showering or bathing, as this can strip your skin of its natural oils and make it drier.
-If you have dry skin, make sure to use a cleanser that’s gentle enough for your delicate complexion.
-Avoid using very abrasive exfoliants or chemical peel-off masks, as these can be too harsh on dry skin.
+Avoid using water that’s too hot when showering or bathing, as this can strip your skin of its natural oils and make it dry.
+If you have dry skin, make sure that any cleanser used on it is suitable for its delicate complexion; harsh exfoliants or chemical peel-off masks could even be too much of a harshness for its delicate needs.

 3) Combination Skin